AlexWaygood/inherited_multiple_dispatch/README.md

 Lots of evil magic involving metaclasses, inheritance and dunder methods.

 ## How do I use it?
-Rules for use are at the bottom of this README, and examples can be seen in examples.py.
+Rules for use are at the bottom of this README.
+Examples for how to use it can be seen in examples.py.

 ## How do I install it?
 This is not on pip, as it is a single file with 0 external dependencies, so just copy it into your code base if you are crazy enough to use it.
 Python 3.9+ is required.